ionos-cloud/ionosctl/docs/commands/ipblock/get.md

 ## Description

-Use this command to get information about a specified IpBlock.
+Use this command to get information about a specified IPBlock.

 Required values to run command:

-* IpBlock Id
+* IPBlock Id

 ## Options